 Light hiking gear can often lead to a more enjoyable experience on the trail, and hiking shoe technology has now advanced to the point where hikers are almost as light as trail running shoes without sacrificing protection, stability, or performance.
 Though less than half a pound separates our testing group's heaviest and lightest pairs, this extra weight can make quite a difference, especially when carrying a heavy pack or increasing overall mileage.
 It's important to consider that some of the lightest shoes that we tested also delivered the least performance.

-Some examples of shoes that offer a lightweight design and limited performance are the Saucony Excursion TR17 and the Merrell Moab Speed 2.
+Some other examples of shoes that offer a lightweight design with a more limited performance are the Saucony Excursion TR17 and the Merrell Moab Speed 2.
 While the Excursion TR17 is the lightest and most affordable shoe that we tested, weighing in at only 1.14 pounds for a US women's size 8.5, this shoe supplies the least amount of support and structure.
 The design is too flexible to provide support in both forward and lateral motion, and the outsole is so soft that you can feel every stump and rock encountered on the trail.
 In our opinion, shoes like the Excursion TR17 sacrifice a ton of performance in exchange for a lighter weight.

 The Saucony Excursion TR17 is more of a running shoe design than a hiking shoe.
 It is also the lightest shoe that we tested.
 Unfortunately, you sacrifice a ton of performance and structure in exchange for less weight under foot.
+Credit: Trish Matheny

 For a little extra weight, we found shoes that combined the agility of a trail runner with the stability of a hiking boot to offer the best performance.
 For instance, the VECTIV Fastpack only weighed 1.44 pounds (after we sized up 1/2 size to a US Women's size 9) per pair yet offered excellent comfort, support, and waterproof protection.